-schedule can thus help prevent UTIs.
-You should empty your bladder completely, as often as your healthcare provider recommends - which is typically 4-6 times per day.
+with your catheterisation can help prevent UTIs.
+You should empty your bladder completely, as often as your healthcare professional recommends which is typically 4-6 times per day.

 Check if you empty often enough

 Every once in a while, measure the amount of urine you empty.